digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * Explain event delegation
 * Explain how `this` works in JavaScript
-    This points to an object depending on the context, In what function was used in which we defined it.
+    `this` points to an object depending on the function context in which it was declared.
     Context, ie the way and place of the call.

     Global context: